 This is a tricky one.
 Overall, HTML emails are best for monthly emails or newsletters which have a lot of content.
 Branding is essential on these, and you are also able to add images and colour.
-Promotion emails which are to the point and quick however can easily be text emails.
-These can be sent out for special events, such a giveaway, or product launch, and are much simpler with a hard-sell approach.
+Promotion emails which are to the point and quick, however, can easily be text emails.
+These can be sent out for special events, such as a giveaway, or product launch, and are much simpler with a hard-sell approach.

 6. Tracking Your Clicks